 We update our geodata and release an agent monthly (typically the second week of the month).
 At the same time as the agent release, the new geodata is deployed to our cloud tagging so that the latest country information is present.
-This will be a minor agent increment e.g. 3.0.0 -> 3.1.0.
+This will be a minor agent increment, such as 3.0.0 to 3.1.0.
 As of agent version 3.21.0, this data is also dynamically updated similar to rule updates and these agents will download and cache the updated geolocation data.

-geo mormation.
+Type o information.
 Or requests may display in the console that would have been blocked with newer geodata.
 The country displayed in the console will reflect the latest available geodata.